Receive The Holy Spirit

-Nicodemus was like so many Christians who believes in the Father and the Son, but have not received of the Spirit of God.
+Nicodemus was like so many Christians who believes in the Father and the Son, but have not received of the baptism of the Holy Spirit.
 When the Spirit of God enters our being, He goes into every corner of our being and clean house.
 The Holy Spirit is more than speaking in a language we don’t normally speak or dancing and shouting.
 He is a part of God, and He comforts, direct, teach, reveals, discern, rebuke and assist in our relationship and communication with the Father.

 We have to do more than believe, but we must receive us His Spirit (But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
 Now if any man have not the Spirit of Christ, he is none of his (Romans 8:9).
 The Holy Spirit places the believer as a son in God’s family.
 The Holy Spirit assist us in having an intimacy relationship with the Father.
 We get to know His character, we place our trust in Him, and we communicate with Him daily.
 We talk to Him about anything and everything because He has become our companion.